dotnet/AspNetCore.Docs/aspnetcore/mvc/views/view-components.md

 ### Customize the view search path

-To customize the view search path, modify Razor's `ViewLocationFormats` collection.
+To customize the view search path, modify Razor's <xref:Microsoft.AspNetCore.Mvc.Razor.RazorViewEngineOptions.ViewLocationFormats> collection.
 For example, to search for views within the path "/Components/{View Component Name}/{View Name}", add a new item to the collection:

 [!code-cs[](view-components/samples_snapshot/2.x/Startup.cs?name=snippet_ViewLocationFormats&highlight=4)]

 In the preceding code, the placeholder "{0}" represents the path "Components/{View Component Name}/{View Name}".
-For more information, see <xref:Microsoft.AspNetCore.Mvc.Razor.RazorViewEngineOptions.ViewLocationFormats>.

 ## Invoking a view component